All Episodes

 And being a workaholic is simply being a slave to money or status or expectations or authority or dominance or need yours or others.

-Don't be someone who leaves only residual cliches in your wake, you know, like the you have down at the beach where the waves come in.
+Don't be someone who leaves only residual cliches in your wake.

 And you watch that, right?

-Next wave comes in, or even if it doesn't, even if the tide's going out, never gets the high water, it just vanishes.
+The next wave comes in, or even if it doesn't, even if the tide's going out, never gets the high border, it just vanishes.

 Don't have in the high water mark of your mortality, you leave a ragged line of cliches that vanish with you.

-I did a whole listener conversation which will be out soon about how to understand the narcissist.
+I did a whole listen conversation, which will be out soon, about how to understand the narcissist.

 To the narcissist, you're just the NPC in his game.

-Just do what he wants and you don't have any needs of your own and he just uses you to achieve his quest, to thing an object.
+do what he wants, and you don't have any needs of your own, and he just uses you to achieve his quest, to thing, an object.

-But if they can get you to issue thought, to not think, to not be original, to hoard your silent skepticism away from others like a child hiding a mouse he brought home.
+But if they can get you to eschew thought, to not think, to not be original, to hoard your silent skepticism away from others, like a child hiding a mouse he brought home.

-nothing to say that will offend the petty and the vicious and the foolish and the corrupt and the evil.
+say they will offend the petty and the vicious and the foolish and the corrupt and the evil.

-If they ban me from being a lead ballet dancer with the Bolshoi, does it matter?
+If they ban me from being a lead ballet dancer for the Bolshoi, does it matter?

 If they can get you to not think, what do you care if they take away your rights?

-If you're never gonna say anything thoughtful, original, startling, upsetting, what do you need free speech for?
+If you're never going to say anything thoughtful, original, startling, upsetting, what do you need free speech for?

-You you you m you might even have to go to a judge with their employment history and prove to the judge that they deserve firing.
+You might even have to go to a judge with their employment history and prove to the judge that they deserve firing.

 Can you imagine?